Electrochemical Metal Removal

 Electrochemical metal removal offers many advantages

 Electrochemical processes are highly cost-effective methods of removing material without building up residual stresses.
 They produce gentle transitions and smooth surfaces.
-Electrochemical metal removal processes are used to produce holes with a high length-to-diameter ratio (EC drilling) and to shape small to mid-sized three-dimensional blisk airfoils in nickel-base alloys (PECM).
+Electrochemical metal removal processes are used to produce holes with a high length-to-diameter ratio (EC drilling) and to shape small to medium-sized three-dimensional blisk airfoils in nickel-base alloys (PECM).